catherineloesch/project-2-react-film-app/readme.md

 ## 8. Challenges

-- The most difficult part about this project was dealing with getting stuck.
-I realised that spending too much time with an issue without taking a step away
-- Another issue I encountered was when editing items in a list.
+- The main issue I got stuck on during this project was when editing items in the watchlist.
 Originally they wouldn't update immediatedly in the list and it would take changing tabs for changes to show up.
-One of the instructors then pointed out that I was not passing the setState function down as props and once I did that if fixed the lagging issue.
+One of the GA instructors then pointed out that I was not passing the setState function down as props.
+Once I did that it fixed the lagging issue.
+- I also realised that takings breaks when stuck and doing other work and come back to a problem at a later stage can be helpful.
+Aditionally, getting a fresh pair of eyes on a problem can speed the bug fixing process along as well.

 ## 9. Wins